syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

 ### Configure Web.Config

-1. Register the assemblies by adding the following code sample inside the <system.web> tag in web.config file at root folder.
+1. Register the assemblies by adding the following code example inside the <system.web> tag in web.config file at root folder.

    ~~~ html